How to Knit an Easy Cozy Chunky Knit Pillow | Beginner-Friendly Tutorial

 I know that many of my readers here know how to knit.
 But what if that isn’t you?

 Well, no worries!
 Check out my tutorial for basic knit and crochet stitches.
-Trust me that it is very easy to learn those stitches.
-Making this chunky knit pillow is a great way to hone your skills because you can make it as small as you like.
-Also, with this chunky yarn, you will make very quick progress.
+Trust me it is very easy to learn those stitches.
+Making this chunky knit pillow is the perfect way to hone your skills because you can make it as small as you like.

 Materials for your chunky knit pillow

+• Yarn: I chose the Big Twist Natural Blend yarn that you can get at JoAnn’s.
+I love that it’s a wool blend.
+You can get a similar wool-blend yarn at amazon.com.
 For my pillow size of 19″ by 19″, I used 3 skeins.
-However, how many you will need will depend not only on your pillow size but also on how tight or loose your knitting is and on your pattern.
+However, how many you will need will depend not only on your pillow size but also on whether you have a fairly loose knit and on your pattern.

-If you really enjoy knitting, you might like to invest in a knitting kit that includes all sorts of items to make your knitting go faster and easier.
+• Optional: If you really enjoy knitting, you might like to invest in a knitting kit that includes all sorts of items to make your knitting go faster and easier.

 Before you can begin, you will need to knit a swatch.
 That will determine how many stitches you will need to cast on for your chunky knit pillow cover.